Stability of variational eigenvalues for the fractional p-Laplacian: A convergence result

 Then, $u_s$ converges to $\Psi_a$ in $L^p(\Omega)$ as $s$ goes to $1$.
 Moreover, we have

-\end{lem} \begin{proof} Since we are interested in the limit as $s$ goes to $1$, without loss of generality we can further assume that $s>(p-1)/p$ as well, i.e.
+\end{lemma} \begin{proof} Since we are interested in the limit as $s$ goes to $1$, without loss of generality we can further assume that $s>(p-1)/p$ as well, i.e.

-The existence of a (unique by strict convexity) solution $u_s$ follows by the Direct Methods, since coercivity of the functional $u\mapsto [u]_{W^{s,p}(Q)}$ can be inferred thanks to Poincar\'e inequality \eqref{spoinbis} (here we use the assumption $s\,p>1$).
-Let $\varphi \in W^{s,p}_0(Q)$, by minimality of $u_s$, there holds
+The existence of a (unique, by strict convexity) solution $u_s$ follows by the Direct Methods, since coercivity of the functional $v\mapsto [v]^p_{W^{s,p}(Q)}$ can be inferred thanks to Poincar\'e inequality \eqref{spoinbis} (here we use the assumption $s\,p>1$).
+We take $\varphi \in W^{s,p}_0(Q)$, by minimality of $u_s$ there holds